openSUSE/news-o-o/_posts/2010-08-22-opensuse-weekly-news-issue-137-is-out.markdown

 ####  [Javier Llorente: KDE Release Party in Madrid](http://lizards.opensuse.org/2010/08/15/kde-release-party-in-madrid/)

 "The other day I met afiestas in the tram.
-He had a KDE sticker on his laptop and I thought perhaps this guy is interested in the KDE bug squashing party we have organized¦ I talked to him about it and he told me that he was a KDE developer.
+He had a KDE sticker on his laptop and I thought perhaps this guy is interested in the KDE bug squashing party we have organizedâ€¦ I talked to him about it and he told me that he was a KDE developer.
 Quite a surprise!
-So we™re going to celebrate the release of KDE SC 4.5.0 at Sigland (San Bernardo 118) next Saturday (21st) at 14:00. :D"
+So weâ€™re going to celebrate the release of KDE SC 4.5.0 at Sigland (San Bernardo 118) next Saturday (21st) at 14:00. :D"

 ####  [openSUSE Launch Party - Peru 2010](http://lists.opensuse.org/archive/opensuse-marketing/2010-08/msg00083.html)